 The plasma membrane separates the intracellular compartment including the cytosol, nucleus, and organelles from the extracellular environment.
 Cell membranes include the plasma membrane and organellar membranes.
 The plasma membrane consists of a lipid bilayer with embedded proteins and attached organic molecules that collectively control the selective permeability of ions, organic molecules, and particles across the cell boundary.
-The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such as succinate, adenosine diphosphate (ADP) and inorganic phosphate (P_i) that must be precisely controlled at kinetically-saturating concentrations for the analysis of mitochondrial respiratory capacities.
-Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper boundary of the rate of O2 consumption measured in defined respiratory states.
-The intact plasma membrane limits the scope of investigations into mitochondrial respiratory function in intact cells, despite the activity of solute carriers, e.g., the sodium-dependent dicarboxylate transporter SLC13A3 and the sodium-dependent phosphate transporter SLC20A2, which transport specific metabolites across the plasma membrane of various cell types, and the availability of plasma membrane-permeable succinate (Ehinger et al. 2016).
+The intact plasma membrane prevents the passage of many water-soluble mitochondrial substrates and inorganic ions-such as succinate, adenosine diphosphate (ADP) and inorganic phosphate (P_i) that must be precisely controlled at kinetically-separate transfer for the application of mitochondrial respiratory apprecities.

+saturating concentrations for the analysis of mitochondrial respiratory capacities.
+Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper boundary of the rate of O_2 consumption measured in defined respiratory states.
+The intact plasma membrane limits the scope of investigations into mitochondrial respiratory function in living cells, despite the activity of solute carriers, e.g., the sodium-dependent dicarboxylate transporter SLC13A3 and the sodium-dependent phosphate transporter SLC20A2, which transport specific metabolites across the plasma membrane of various cell types, and the availability of plasma membrane-permeable succinate (Ehinger et al. 2016).
 These limitations are overcome by the use of mitochondrial preparations.

 2.1.2.
 Specification of biochemical dose: Substrates, uncouplers, inhibitors, and other chemical reagents are titrated to analyse cellular and mitochondrial function.
 Nominal concentrations of these substances are usually reported as initial amount of substance concentration [mol·L-1] in the incubation medium.
 Kinetically-saturating conditions are evaluated by substrate kinetics to obtain the maximum reaction velocity or maximum pathway flux, in contrast to solubility-saturated conditions.
-When aiming the measurement of kinetically-saturated processes-such as OXPHOS-capacities-the concentrations for substrates can be chosen according to half-saturating substrate concentrations, c{50} , for metabolic pathways, or the Michaelis constant, $K{\rm m}$, for enzyme kinetics.
+When aiming at the measurement of kinetically-saturated processes-such as OXPHOS-capacities-the concentrations for substrates can be chosen according to half-saturating substrate concentrations, c{50} , for metabolic pathways, or the Michaelis constant, $K{\rm m}$, for enzyme kinetics.
 In the case of hyperbolic kinetics, only 80% of maximum respiratory capacity is obtained at a substrate concentration of four times the c{50} , whereas substrate concentrations of 5, 9, 19 and 49 times the c{50} are theoretically required for reaching 83%, 90%, 95% or 98% of the maximal rate (Gnaiger 2001).
 Other reagents are chosen to inhibit or alter a particular process.
 The amount of these chemicals in an experimental incubation is selected to maximize effect, avoiding unacceptable off-target consequences that would adversely affect the data being sought.
-Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al. 2015), particularly for cations (TPP+; fluorescent dyes such as safranin, TMRM; Chowdhury et al. 2015) and lipophilic substances (oligomycin, uncouplers, permeabilization agents; Doerrier et al. 2018), which accumulate in the mitochondrial matrix or in biological membranes, respectively.
-Generally, dose/exposure can be specified per unit of biological sample, i.e., (nominal moles of xenobiotic)/(number of cells) [mol·cell-1] or, as appropriate, per mass of biological sample [mol·kg-1].
-This approach to specification of dose/exposure provides a scalable parameter that can be used to design experiments, help interpret a wide variety of experimental results, and provide absolute information that allows researchers worldwide to make the most use of published data (Doskey et al. 2015).
+Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al. 2015), particularly for cations (TPP+;